Can I claim if I was injured cycling without a bike helmet?

 Bicycle helmets are made from polystyrene and are designed to protect wearers from falls to the ground at under 12mph.
 Some research even suggests there is a risk of rotational brain injury and neck injuries through helmet air vents catching on the road surface.

-Can you still get compensation if you were not wearing a helmet?
+Can I still get compensation if I wasn't wearing a helmet?

 How can Quittance help?